pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

 That's why we'll use the following to make this easier:

 #.
 The ``__file__`` variable Python automatically creates in every file
 #.
-The following methods and properties on :py:meth:`pathlib.Path`:
+The following methods and properties on :py:class:`pathlib.Path`:
    * :py:meth:`~pathlib.Path.resolve` to get the absolute path
    * :py:meth:`~pathlib.Path.parent` to get the folder a file is in